mikeraab/docker001/Participant-Guide.md

 $ vi Dockerfile
 ```

-Create a text file name Dockerfile with these 3 lines
+Create a text file name Dockerfile with these 3 lines.

+> *If you are using VI, press the "i" key to enter insert mode.

 ```
 FROM docker/whalesay:latest